May 19, 2021

 More

-How to use American Rescue Plan funds to invest in women
+How American Rescue Plan Can Boost Women in Workforce

 Opinion by Joanna Mikulski and Molly Dillon In the coming weeks, state and local governments will have to decide how to spend $350 billion in flexible, federal aid that will be distributed as part of the $1.9 trillion American Rescue Plan.
 One important way they can spend these funds is to invest in women so